 - You must be disabled for a year prior to applying for SSD.
 If your medical condition is expected to last for 12 months or more or is terminal, you can qualify for SSD benefits.
 You do not need to wait a year before filing your application.

 - You are not allowed to receive workers’ compensation and SSD at the same time.
 If your disability resulted from a work injury or illness, you can—and should—apply for workers’ compensation as soon as possible.
 While you can collect workers’ compensation and SSD simultaneously, your benefits may be offset or reduced.

 - You are not allowed to work while collecting SSD.
 The Social Security Administration has programs known as work incentives in place that allow you to earn up to a certain amount per month and still maintain your eligibility for SSD.
 You may also choose to work a “trial” period, with no changes in benefits, regardless of the amount you make.

 - If you did not pay into Social Security, you are not eligible for disability benefits.
 You must pay into Social Security to qualify for SSDIB benefits.
 However, if you did not pay into Social Security, or did not pay in recently enough to qualify for SSDIB, but you meet the medical criteria for disability, you can be eligible for disability benefits known as SSI.

 How an Experienced Schaffer & Associates Attorney Can Help with Your SSD

 If you are disabled and unable to work due to a medical condition or illness, you may qualify for SSD benefits.
-It can be beneficial to have a compassionate, experienced Social Security Disability attorney from Schaffer & Associates helping you submit your initial application and deal with any appeals should your application be denied.
+It can be beneficial to have the compassionate, experienced Social Security Disability attorneys from Schaffer & Associates helping you submit your initial application and deal with any appeals should your application be denied.
 We have been helping people just like you for years.
 We understand the process and will work hard to ensure you have the chance you deserve at being approved for SSD benefits.
 Contact Schaffer & Associates today for a free consultation.